 Thumb Tip Shapes in Palmistry

-The thumb has great value in reading hands; you can glance at a person’s hand and quickly get a general idea of their energy, drive, and basic temperament.
-So the thumb is a crucial part of character awareness, particularly in situations where one is meeting someone for the first time because, in most business or personal situations, people shake hands to introduce themselves.
-What a perfect opportunity to glance at the thumb!
-Today I want to tell you about the thumb tip and the meanings of the various shapes.
+The thumb tip has great value in reading hands; you can glance at a person’s hand and quickly get a general idea of their energy, drive, and basic temperament.
+So the tip of the thumb is a crucial part of character awareness, particularly in situations where one is meeting someone for the first time.
+In most business or personal situations, people shake hands to introduce themselves, what a perfect opportunity to glance at the thumb!

 ROUND THUMB TIP